Graduate Admissions

 In addition to the general information (personal, educational, etc.) parts of the application, you must submit the following:

-2. Statement of Research Objectives.
-Please tell the committee what areas or subfields of physics you are currently interested in, how you see yourself as a professional physicist, and what components of our graduate program are of special interest to you.
+- Statement of Research Objectives: Please tell the committee what areas or subfields of physics you are currently interested in, how you see yourself as a professional physicist, and what components of our graduate program are of special interest to you.

-5. International applicants are required to provide TOEFL exam results.
+- International applicants are required to provide English language proficiency through the TOEFL or IELTS exam results.
 Your total TOEFL score must be 79.
-The writing section must be at least 21.
-The reading section must be at least 19.
-More information on this University policy can be found on the Graduate School's website.
+Your writing subscore must be at least 21 and your reading subscore must be at least 19.
+Your IELTS total score must be 6.5.
+Your writing and reading subscores must both be at least 6.5.
+More information on this University policy can be found on the Graduate School's website

-6. Three letters of reference.
-The admissions committee is particularly interested in independent evaluations of your potential ability to conduct research, and of your interest and motivation for graduate school.
+- Three letters of reference: The admissions committee is particularly interested in independent evaluations of your potential ability to conduct research, and of your interest and motivation for graduate school.
 The committee wants to make sure that you will likely be successful in our program, and plays close attention to the letters.
-They provide important background that is complementary to the information included in your academic record such as courses taken, and grades.
+They provide important background that is complementary to the infor mation included in your academic record such as courses taken, and grades.

 The online application is not complete until the application fee has been paid.
 The School of Physics and Astronomy does not send acknowledgment upon receipt of application, nor does it send notification of missing documents.
 It is the applicant's responsibility to ensure the arrival of all necessary documents to their correct recipients.